BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 #### Files

-Each post is it's own file, and must have a filename formatted as:
+Each post is its own file, and must have a filename formatted as:

 ```plaintext
 YYYY-MM-DD-title.MARKUP